-CREDIT FOR PRIOR LEARNING/EXPERIENTIAL LEARNING: Students will be assessed a fee based on 50% of the current tuition rate on the total credits awarded (e.g., for 12 credits awarded: 0.50 x current tuition rate x 12 credits).
+CREDIT FOR PRIOR LEARNING/EXPERIENTIAL LEARNING: Students will be assessed a fee based on 50% of the current tuition rate on the total credits awarded (e.g., for 12 credits awarded: 0.50 x current

 CLINICAL SURCHARGE: All students taking clinical courses will be charged a clinical surcharge of \$500 per semester.
 This surcharge is designed to assist in covering the expenses associated with clinical classes.
 This fee is in addition to the academic instruction fee.